rocketgeek/wp-members-dev/readme.txt

 == Upgrade Notice ==

 WP-Members 3.5.0 is a major update.
-3.5.1 is a bug fix release.
 See changelog for a list of updates.
 Minimum WP version is 4.0.

 == Screenshots ==